beubax/Grapheteria/docs/Advanced/Deployment.md

 Now your workflows are ready for the big time!
 Access them via HTTP requests from any application or try them out using FastAPI's automatic Swagger UI at `http://localhost:8000/docs`.

-For more details on deploying your FastAPI application to production, check out the [FastAPI deployment documentation](https://fastapi.tiangolo.com/deployment/).
+For more details on deploying your FastAPI application to production, check out the <a href="https://fastapi.tiangolo.com/deployment/" target="_blank">FastAPI deployment documentation</a>